dxknight/chronos/README.md

 - Notifying in the mode line.
 See chronos-modeline-notify

 - Using an external notification daemon, e.g. dunstify.
 See chronos-dunstify.

+Countup timers (those started with 0 time to expire) do not trigger these notifications, although they are highlit with the chronos-expired face.

+If an unexpired timer is edited so that its expiry time is now in the past, no notification will be triggered.
+Conversely, adjusting an expired timer so that its expiry time is now in the future will trigger any notifications when the timer expires.

 # Dependencies